precice/tutorials/two-scale-heat-conduction/README.md

 * Both the macro and micro simulations can be solved using the finite element library [Nutils](https://nutils.org/install.html) v7 or the simulation framework [DuMu<sup>x</sup>](https://git.iws.uni-stuttgart.de/dumux-repositories/dumux/).
 * While using Nutils, the macro simulation is written in Python, so it requires the [Python bindings of preCICE](https://precice.org/installation-bindings-python.html).
 * The [Micro Manager](https://precice.org/tooling-micro-manager-installation.html) controls all micro-simulations and facilitates coupling via preCICE.
 Use the [develop](https://github.com/precice/micro-manager/tree/develop) branch of the Micro Manager.

+### DuMu<sup>x</sup> setup

-* To solve either the macro or micro simulations with the DuMu<sup>x</sup> framework, the necessary DUNE modules need to be downloaded and set up.
-Run `sh setup-dumux.sh` in the tutorial folder to set up the DUNE modules.
+To solve either the macro or micro simulations with the DuMu<sup>x</sup> framework, the necessary DUNE modules need to be downloaded and set up.
+This is done by running `sh setup-dumux.sh` in the tutorial folder.

+Note that if an existing installation of DUNE modules is detected in a default location, this may lead to problems in running the `setup-dumux.sh` script.
+The environment variable `DUNE_CONTROL_PATH` is suppressed by the script.

 ## Running the simulation